 - As appropriate, we will notify the proper authorities when e-mail and Internet-related fraudulent schemes are detected.

-- Avoid clicking on any links in unsolicited e-mail, particularly e-mails that ask (either directly or by pointing to a website) for personal, financial, or identity information.
+- Avoid clicking on any links in an unsolicited e-mail, particularly e-mails that ask (either directly or by pointing to a website) for personal, financial, or identity information.
 Instead, directly type the website destination into your browser or use a trusted bookmark to verify the site or to log into your account directly.

 - Always access our website using a trusted bookmark of our site or by directly typing our website address into your browser.
 Check to ensure you have typed the address correctly before providing personal information on the site.